 Is the capital intensity in your industry rather low?
 Low capital intensity means that companies need to invest less in physical assets such as machinery, buildings or infrastructure.
 As a result, the depreciation on these assets is lower.

-Example EBIT multiplier formula
+Example EBIT Multiplier Formula

-– Depreciation– 10
+– Depreciation: 10

-Calculation of company value:
+Calculation of business value:

-EBIT x 5 = 30 x 5 = 150
+EBIT x Multiple = 30 x 5 = 150

 EBITDA multiplier